Mark Wahlqvist

-Mark Lawrence Wahlqvist is an Australian physician whose work focuses on human nutrition, food systems, and public health.
+Mark Lawrence Wahlqvist (born 5 February 1942) is an Australian physician, academic, and public health nutritionist known for his contributions to human nutrition, food policy, eco-nutritional science, and global public health.

-He was appointed as the first Professor of Human Nutrition in Australia and has contributed to the development of nutrition policy and research on eco-nutritional science in the Asia–Pacific region.
-He has held academic appointments at Monash University, Deakin University, and Zhejiang University.
-From 2001 to 2005, he served as President of the International Union of Nutritional Sciences (IUNS).
+Wahlqvist was the first appointed Professor of Human Nutrition in Australia and has held senior academic positions domestically and internationally, as well as leadership roles in major nutrition science organizations.
+His academic appointments include an Emeritus Professorship at Monash University, along with Honorary Professorships at Deakin University and Zhejiang University.

+He served as President of the International Union of Nutritional Sciences (IUNS) from 2001 to 2005.

 In 2000, he was made an Officer of the Order of Australia.

 Early life and education

-Wahlqvist was born in 1942 in Adelaide, South Australia.
-He was educated at Westbourne Park Primary School and Unley High School.
+Wahlqvist was born in 1942 in Adelaide, South Australia, and attended Westbourne Park Primary School and Unley High School.
 He studied medicine at the University of Adelaide, earning a BMedSc with Honours in 1963 and an MBBS in 1966.
-He completed his MD at the University of Adelaide in 1970 and a second MD at Uppsala University, Sweden, in 1972.
+He earned a Doctor of Medicine (MD) from the University of Adelaide in 1970 with a thesis titled 'Arterial Wall Metabolism and Atherogenesis', and a second MD from Uppsala University, Sweden, in 1972, presenting the thesis 'Substrate and Hormone Inter-relationships in Human Myocardial Metabolism'.

-Career
+Academic and professional career

-Wahlqvist began his academic and medical career with early research in metabolic physiology and atherosclerosis.
-He held senior appointments in physiology and clinical medicine in both Australia and Sweden before becoming Foundation Professor of Human Nutrition at Deakin University in 1978.
-In 1987, he was appointed Chair of Medicine at Monash University, where he later directed the Asia Pacific Health and Nutrition Centre at the Monash Asia Institute.
+Wahlqvist began his academic and medical career with research in metabolic physiology and clinical medicine.
+He served in senior academic roles in both Australia and Sweden before becoming the Foundation Professor of Human Nutrition at Deakin University in 1978.
+In 1987, he was appointed Chair of Medicine at Monash University, where he later directed the Asia Pacific Health and Nutrition Centre at the Monash Asia Institute (now Monash Asia Initiative).

-His work emphasizes eco-nutritional frameworks that link ecosystems to public health outcomes.
-He has contributed substantially to international food and nutrition policy through positions with the World Health Organization, the Food and Agriculture Organization of the UN (FAO), and the United Nations University.
-He chaired Australia's Food Safety Council and served on the board of the Australian and New Zealand Food Authority (now FSANZ).
+Throughout his career, Wahlqvist has focused on linking nutrition with ecosystems and public health outcomes through multidisciplinary and eco-nutritional frameworks.
+He has contributed to international food and nutrition policy through advisory roles with the World Health Organization and the Food and Agriculture Organization of the United Nations (FAO), and has been involved in food and nutrition policy development at the global level.
+He served as Chair of Australia's Food Safety Council and was a board member of the Australian and New Zealand Food Authority (now Food Standards Australia New Zealand FSANZ).

-He also served as Editor-in-Chief of the Asia Pacific Journal of Clinical Nutrition for over 25 years and was a member of scientific and governmental advisory boards on nutrition and public health.
+His career has included positions at institutions in Sweden, Indonesia, China, and Taiwan.
+He also served as Editor-in-Chief of the Asia Pacific Journal of Clinical Nutrition for over 25 years.

-Reflecting his formative ties to Indonesia, he was made an honorary Bataknese by the Bupati of Simalungun Regency on May 3, 2012, following a recommendation by the local branch of the Indonesian Women’s Association.

-As part of this honor, he was given the traditional name "Purba," acknowledging his cultural integration and service.
-In Sweden, he received the Charlotta Medal in 1994 from the Emigrants Research Institute (Utvandrarnas Hus) in Växjö, awarded for distinguished contributions to international cultural and scholarly exchange involving Sweden.

-In Australia, Wahlqvist has been awarded through several educational and policy initiatives.
-The Mark Wahlqvist Award for Creativity and Innovation was established at Westbourne Park Primary School in South Australia to recognize students who demonstrate originality and problem-solving skills.
 He also played a role in food policy as the Inaugural Chair of the Food Safety Council of Victoria.